What is Modified Van Insurance?

-If you plan of taking your van abroad, either for work for leisure, you’ll need to arrange additional cover with your insurer or take out additional temporary cover as and when you need it.
-Some policies included European cover automatically although it’s likely that this will only be third party.
+If you plan on taking your van abroad, either for work for leisure, you’ll need to arrange additional cover with your insurer or take out additional temporary cover as and when you need it.
+Some policies include European cover automatically although it’s likely that this will only be third party.
 If you need more than this or if require commercial cover, then speak directly with your insurer.

 If you are carrying valuable equipment or your van has been modified for specific use, breaking down can have added complications.
 If you’re taking out breakdown cover it’s worth including a replacement vehicle with similar modifications, so that business or your vacation can continue uninterrupted.